Mansour bin Muqrin Al Saud: Career

-In 2013 Mansour bin Muqrin was named deputy governor of 'Asir Region which he held until his death in 2017.
+In 2013, Mansour bin Muqrin was named deputy governor of 'Asir Region which he held until his death in 2017.
 In January 2015, King Salman accepted Crown Prince Muqrin's recommendation that Mansour be made advisor at the Court of the Crown Prince.

 He was a partner in Ethan Allen's Saudi franchise.
 Mansour was vice chairman of Al Bayan Foundation, which builds colleges of higher education in Saudi Arabia.

 Death

-Mansour bin Muqrin died in a helicopter crash near Abha, near the border with Yemen.
-The prince died along with seven other officials while returning from an inspection tour according to the Interior Ministry.
+Mansour bin Muqrin died in a helicopter crash near Abha, near the border with Yemen, along with seven other officials while returning from an inspection tour, according to the Interior Ministry.
 It did not give a cause for the crash.
-His helicopter went down and disappeared from radar on 5 November 2017.
 His brother Faisal in a statement to Saudi newspaper Okaz denied reports that Mansour's death was suspicious.
 In October 2018, Middle East Eye claimed that Mansour was killed by the Tiger Squad, and that he had fled the 2017 Saudi Arabian purge which began on 4 November 2017.